- Solicitors For Business

 Paralysis is a life-changing condition that causes loss of function in certain muscles around the body.
-If you are paralysed because of a mistake made during surgery or treatment, it is important you are able to secure compensation that can help you to cope with the after-effects of such a devastating experience.
-At JMW, we have the expertise to guide you through this process.
+If you are paralysed because of a mistake made during surgery or treatment, it is important you are able to claim compensation that can help you to cope with the after-effects of such a devastating experience.
+At JMW, our solicitors have the expertise to guide you through this process.

 Our solicitors approach all of our paralysis claims with sensitivity and a genuine desire to see you receive compensation that can improve your quality of life.
 Contact us for free by either calling 0800 054 6570 or by completing our online enquiry form and a member of the team will get back to you as soon as possible.

 When medical errors occur they can have serious long-term effects on a person's health and wellbeing.
 Mistakes on the part of surgeons, doctors or nurses can often exacerbate conditions, increasing the amount of pain and suffering a patient has to endure.

 Paralysis can leave sufferers unable to use certain limbs, such as their arms or legs, and it is a condition that changes lives.
 It can leave you unable to work and may mean that you require the help of a carer every day.